I-275 (Howard Frankland Bridge) new southbound bridge between Pinellas and Hillsborough counties 422904-2-52-01

 About

-Last year, the Florida Department of Transportation opened four general-use lanes to traffic on the new southbound I-275 / Howard Frankland Bridge from Tampa to St. Petersburg.
+Tampa Bay, FL – The Florida Department of Transportation has opened the new southbound I-275 express lanes on the Howard Frankland Bridge from Tampa to St. Petersburg.

 *Construction cost includes the original construction contract amount plus approved contract changes.
 It does not include inspection oversight.